 - (b) Description of the Scope of work:

 - a.
 Purpose

 - i.
 To provide for recreation activities including organised sports games, children and youth play and informal recreation use.

 - ii.
+To provide for community facilities including a community centre.

-To provide community infrastructure to support the recreation activities including sports courts and lighting, campground with ablution block, BMX tracks, forestry and grazing, roadways and car parks amenity buildings including toilets, and storage areas.
+- iii.
+To provide community infrastructure to support the recreation activities including sports courts, playground, grazing, roadways and car parks amenity buildings including toilets and equipment storage space.

 - b.
 Scope of Work

 - i.
 The scope of work is to provide land and associated infrastructure and facilities for the provision of recreation and community facilities.
 Specifically this includes:

 - tennis/netball courts and lighting

-- public toilets
+- Sports fields

-- campground with ablution block
+- amenity building with toilets/storage

-- BMX track
+- community centre

-- camper van dump station

 - playground

-- car parks and roadways
+- carparks and roadways

-- amenity block used by the campground (former sports pavilion)

-- storage containers

-- forestry block

 - grazing

 - fencing (internal and boundary)

-- other recreational facilities and equipment

-- shelter and amenity planting
+- Shelter and amenity planting

 - c.
 Scale

 - i.
 All work will be conducted within the area identified on the attached map.

-ii.
-No increase in the scale or intensity of activity on this site for recreation reserve purposes is anticipated.
+- ii.
+No immediate increase in the scale or intensity of activity on this site for recreation reserve purposes is anticipated.
+However the grazed area may be developed for sport and recreation purposes in the future if it is required to meet demand.
+An outline plan indicating the development proposal wold be submitted for approval at that time.